makersacademy/intro-to-python/000_START_HERE.md

 That last line starting with a `#` is a comment.
 We will talk you through the ideas behind the code using comments.

-You should read through each file top to bottom.
+You should work through each file sequentially, starting with `010_comments.py`.
+You should work through each file top to bottom.

+At the end of the material there are four optional files.
+You don't need to complete these to be ready for the assessment, but they might help.

 ## What if I would prefer to watch than to read?